IBM/datastage-standalone-workshop/workshop/lab-2/README.md

-# Lab 2: Rules with Governance Catalog
+# Lab 2: Create rules to analyze data

-Governance Catalog enables users to better understand their data.
+Information Server enables users to better understand their data.
 It uses pre-built and custom rules that will apply meaning and quality measurements, which are available for users of the data and interested parties.

-This lab, will give you hands-on experience using Information Analyzer and the Information Governance Catalog.
+This lab, will give you hands-on experience using Information Server's rule capabilities.
 In this lab, you will learn the following:

 * How to create a data rule
 * Apply the rule to a data set